 We are also excited to offer attendees the opportunity to advance your own professional development by dedicating a session for experts to provide mentoring in 3 key areas: mentoring (being mentored and/or mentoring your own students), professional identities (e.g. teacher, and biology/education researcher identities), and science communication and networking (maximizing your GRS/GRC conference experience).
 This session is designed for you to pick your area of greatest need and leave with actionable items.

-While the final deadline to apply for the GRS/GRC is May 25th, 2019, we will be working with the GRC chairs to coordinate application acceptances soon after March 1st, 2019.
 We encourage you to submit an abstract to present your research or teaching projects as either a poster or a research talk, even if you are at a very early stage in your work.
 While applications to present talks and posters on professional development research are especially encouraged, we welcome applications from all areas of undergraduate biology education.
-We encourage you to apply as soon as possible even if you do not yet have an abstract prepared; you may update your application with an abstract at a later date.